mailsac/mailsac-examples/about/contact_and_support.rst

 Mail Not Received
 -----------------

 The most common support request is about mail not being received.
-First read this article with troubleshooting tips:
+Read this article with troubleshooting tips:

 :ref:`faq-messages-not-received`

-When

 Paying Customers - Email and API Support
 ----------------------------------------